kinshuk4/daily-coding-problem-solutions/problem1101_1150/README.md

 Given a set of distinct positive integers, find the largest subset such that every pair of elements in the subset (i, j) satisfies either i % j = 0 or j % i = 0.

 For example, given the set [3, 5, 10, 20, 21], you should return [5, 10, 20].
 Given [1, 3, 6, 24], return [1, 3, 6, 24].

+## Daily Coding Problem: Problem #1124 [Hard]

+This problem was asked by Microsoft.

+Let X be a set of n intervals on the real line.
+We say that a set of points P "stabs" X if every interval in X contains at least one point in P. Compute the smallest set of points that stabs X.

+For example, given the intervals `[(1, 4), (4, 5), (7, 9), (9, 12)]`, you should return `[4, 9]`.